erikvw/django-revision/README.md

 ------------

     pip install django-revision

 If BASE_DIR does not exist in settings, add it:

     BASE_DIR = Path(os.path.dirname(os.path.realpath(__file__)))

+If BASE_DIR is not the _git_ working directory, add, for example:

+    GIT_DIR = BASE_DIR.ancestor(1)

+If you have a deployment case where the source folder is not a _git_ repo, you set the revision manually in settings:

+	REVISION = '0.1.3'

+If REVISION is specified in _settings_, _django-revision_ will use that value and not attempt to inspect the source folder -- _git_ repo or not.

 Description
 -----------

 For research trial data, we need to track the source code revision at time of data collection.

-We deploy our source as a git branch and django-revision picks up the tag or branch:commit and updates each saved model instance as data is collected.
+We deploy our source as a git branch and django-revision picks up the tag:branch:commit and updates each saved model instance as data is collected.